 - How do I get paid?

-For details about the HomePlus loan, contact GEMC FCU:
+For details about the HomePlus loan, contact Go Energy Financial:

-A: GEMC Federal Credit Union loans money to help you install energy efficiency improvements in your home.
-GEMC Federal Credit Union has been serving employees of Georgia's EMCs for over 40 years and is federally insured by the National Credit Union Association.
+A: Go Energy Financial (formerly GEMC Credit Union) loans money to help you install energy efficiency improvements in your home.
+Go Energy Financial has been serving employees of Georgia's EMCs for over 50 years and is federally insured by the National Credit Union Association.
 The HomePlus loan is not administered or serviced by Walton EMC.
-You will need to contact GEMC FCU to apply and for all questions and assistance.
+You will need to contact Go Energy Financial to apply and for all questions and assistance.

 A: Any existing homeowner receiving electrical service from Walton EMC who has a good credit score and payment history with the cooperative is eligible to apply for the loan.
 The home must be located in the state of Georgia.
 Loan qualification is subject to assessment of individual creditworthiness and our underwriting standards.
-All Credit Union loan programs, rates, forms, and conditions are subject to change at any time without notice.
-Subject to certain conditions, loan default rate may be 16.9 APR.
-Please speak to your GEMC FCU loan representative for available term options.
+All credit union loan programs, rates, forms, and conditions are subject to change at any time without notice.
+Please speak to your Go Energy Financial loan representative for available term options.

 A: The HomePlus Loan can be used for the purchase and installation of the following types of equipment in existing homes: